oebitw/flowers/articles/products-info.md

 note that the user didn't select the size of the box and the color of the roses so when the user enter the page the following will be rendered:

 1) The filters will be selected on the :
-   A) 5 Set of Roses
+   - 5 Set of Roses

-   B) The box color that the user selected on the home page (Categories Section)
+   - The box color that the user selected on the home page (Categories Section)

-   C) Red Roses
+   - Red Roses

 2) Picture for five-set of red roses aligned perfectly in the selected box.